ChrisAlan9903/backend-solo-project/README.md

 ## Circle Members
 - (CREATE)
-    - Circle-creator  can add new Circle-Member
+    - Circle-creator and admin can add new Circle-Member
 - (GET)
     - Users and Creator can view other Circle-Member in the same Circle
     - Admin can view other Circle-Member even if not in the Circle
 - (PUT)
-    - Circle-admin users can update Circle-Member details
+    - Circle-creator and admin can update Circle-Member details
     - Circle Non-admin users cannot update other Circle-Member details
     - Admin all also can 🤣🤣
 - (DELETE)